ui-schema/ui-schema/packages/docs/src/content/docs/ds-material/InfoRenderer.md

 - two variants as opened rendering:
     - `embed`, should show it e.g. as introduction directly in the page
     - `modal`, should show it e.g. as a dialog
+- these are passed down by props and indicate what the best view option would be at their position
+    - for further control add e.g. `infoConfig` to the schema and use it inside your `InfoRenderer`

 The `InfoRenderer` receives props: